antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### Damage Reduction
 Reduces all incoming damage.

-### (Physical) Damage Reduction
+### Physical Damage Reduction
 Reduces all incoming Physical damage.

-### (Elemental) Damage Reduction
+### Magic Damage Reduction
-Reduces all incoming Non-Physical damage.
-This damage reduction applies to Magic, Cold, Fire, Poison and Lightning damage.
+Reduces all incoming Magic damage.
+This damage reduction applies to Arcane, Cold, Fire, Poison and Lightning damage.

 ### Life
 The maximum amount of Life.
 It represents the amount of damage a character can take before they die.

 ### Life stolen per Hit
-Replenishes Life when hitting an enemy with a Physical Attack.
+Replenishes Life when hitting an enemy with an [Attack].
 The amount of replenished Life is based on the Physical damage dealt.

 ### Life After each Kill
 Replenishes Life when killing an enemy.
 Works for both Attack and Spell Skills.